Facial paralysis occurs when a person is no longer able to move some or all of the muscles on one or both sides of the face.

 Treatment depends on the cause.
 Follow your provider's treatment recommendations.

 The provider may refer you to a physical, speech, or occupational therapist.
-If facial paralysis from Bell palsy lasts for more than 6 to 12 months, plastic surgery may be recommended to help the eye close and improve the appearance of the face.
+If facial paralysis from Bell palsy lasts for more than 6 to 12 months, surgery may be recommended to help the eye close and improve the appearance of the face.

 Alternative Names